lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 Compose is an ambitious multi-team effort to reimagine Android's UI Toolkit more than 10 years after the Android Platform launched with the original UI Toolkit.

-If you haven't yet watched the [session on Declarative UI Patterns](https://www.youtube.com/watch?v=VsStyq4Lzxo), you should do that now.
-It is a proper overview of the motivations and goals behind the project, which this post is _not_.
+If you haven't yet watched the [session on Declarative UI Patterns](https://www.youtube.com/watch?v=VsStyq4Lzxo), it is a proper overview of the motivations and goals behind the project, which this post is _not_.
+If you would like to understand the motivations behind the project before taking the time to read this article, which discusses implementation details, give it a watch!

 <iframe
  style="width:100%;height:320px;"